NYC Mayor-elect Eric Adams postpones inauguration due to rising COVID cases

 Despite not having an inaugural celebration on January 1, Adams said he's ready to lead.

-"I'm going to lead the city because I'm capable of leading the city and the people of the city chose me to be the mayor and they made a smart decision because I can do it," he said.
+"I'm going to lead the city because I'm capable of leading the city, and the people of the city chose me to be the mayor," he said.
+"And they made a smart decision, because I can do it."

 "We thank the Kings Theatre for their interest in hosting this exciting moment in our city's history, and everyone who has been working hard to plan this celebration.
 We look forward to getting together in person with our loved ones, colleagues, and well-wishing New Yorkers to honor this great democratic tradition, and to thank all those who have made it possible, at a safer time in the weeks ahead.